-Merchant marine ships, also known as U.S. Maritime Service Ships, are civilian ships that were used by the Navy to carry cargo to and from the U.S. ports during peacetime.
-They were also used in wartime, where they were responsible for the transportation of supplies and troops for the U.S. military.
+United States merchant marine ships are civilian vessels used to carry cargo to and from ports during peacetime.
+They were also used by the U.S. Navy in wartime to transport supplies and troops for the military.

-Unfortunately, many were exposed to asbestos as part of their job.
-Asbestos is now known as a cancer-causing substance, but between the 1930s and 1980s, almost every merchant marine ship used it to keep the ships fireproof and insulated.
+Between the 1930s and 1980s, almost every U.S. merchant marine ship used asbestos-containing materials to keep them fireproof and insulated.